bonprix/vaadin-excel-exporter/README.md

 ## Roadmap

+Recently Released :
+- Reflecting some column generator logic as well in the Excel.
+For Example suffixes cm, kg, $ etc...

 Upcoming releases:
 - Adding a total row at the bottom for components with optional granular configuration of the rows
 - Specifying a row header which can allow horizontal data as well.
-- Reflecting some column generator logic as well in the Excel.
-For Example suffixes cm, kg, $ etc...
 - Export of selected records wherever applicable
 - Optional Footer Section
 - Legend for better understanding